A Two-Component Model of Behavior Factors: Does Sociology Have Something to Teach Marketing?

 DOI:

-market forecast, demand forecast, microsociology, social action, behavior theory, behavior factors, dual process model of cognition, two-component model of behavior factors, precursors of behavior, explicit factors, implicit factors, attitude, structural theory of attitude, GATO, TOD/TBP, IAT, MODE, RIM
+market forecast, demand forecast, microsociology, social action, behavior theory, behavior factors, dual process model of cognition, two-component model of behavior factors, precursors of behavior, explicit factors, implicit factors, attitude, structural theory of attitude, GATO, TOD/TBP, IAT, MODE, RIMAbstract

 In recent years, there has been a growing wave of criticism against the authors of both political and market forecasts.
 This phenomenon testifies to the imperfection of the human behavior models they use.
 In electoral sociology, where the cost of mistakes is considerably higher, the desire to avoid them has led to some progress.
 Can its results be used in marketing?